ArmDeveloperEcosystem/workshop-ai-gke/README.md

 Get a Virtual Machine running Axion that we can work in

+TODO MICHAEL: Find out how to inject GCP environment variables into this script TODO MICHAEL: Verify that the c4a-standard-16 and 20GB disk is enough to build and test-run llama.cpp

 (THIS MAY ALREADY BE PART OF FIRST WORKSHOP?)

 <ql-code-block templated bash>

+# Ensure the SSH key exists for gcloud at ~/.ssh/google_compute_engine.pub; generate one with empty passphrase if missing.
+if [ ! -f "$HOME/.ssh/google_compute_engine.pub" ]; then
+  echo "No SSH key found at ~/.ssh/google_compute_engine.pub.
+Generating one with an empty passphrase..." ssh-keygen -t rsa -b 3072 -N "" -f "$HOME/.ssh/google_compute_engine" fi
+PUB_KEY=$(cat "$HOME/.ssh/google_compute_engine.pub")

 # Retrieve project from gcloud config.
 PROJECT=$(gcloud config get-value project)